Voronezh: World War II

-1950s–2000s
+Post-war

 By 1950, Voronezh had been rebuilt.
 Most buildings and historical monuments were repaired.
 It was also the location of a prestigious Suvorov Military School, a boarding school for young boys who were considered to be prospective military officers, many of whom had been orphaned by war.

 In 1950–1960, new factories were established: a tire factory, a machine-tool factory, a factory of heavy mechanical pressing, and others.
 In 1968, Serial production of the Tupolev Tu-144 supersonic plane was established at the Voronezh Aviation factory.
 In October 1977, the first Soviet domestic wide-body plane, Ilyushin Il-86, was built there.

 In 1989, TASS published details of an alleged UFO landing in the city's park and purported encounters with extraterrestrial beings reported by a number of children.
 A Russian scientist that was cited in initial TASS reports later told the Associated Press that he was misquoted, cautioning, "Don't believe all you hear from TASS," and "We never gave them part of what they published", and a TASS correspondent admitted the possibility that some "make-believe" had been added to the TASS story, saying, "I think there is a certain portion of truth, but it is not excluded that there is also fantasizing".

-2010s
+From 1989 onwards explorers found burials of those shot during the Great Terror and in 1993 the wooded land of Dubovka was turned into a memorial area where they were reburied.

+21st century

 From 10 to 17 September 2011, Voronezh celebrated its 425th anniversary.
 The anniversary of the city was given the status of a federal scale celebration that helped attract large investments from the federal and regional budgets for development.
 On December 17, 2012, Voronezh became the fifteenth city in Russia with a population of over one million people.
 Today Voronezh is the economic, industrial, cultural, and scientific center of the Central Black Earth Region.
 As part of the annual tradition in the Russian city of Voronezh, every winter the main city square is thematically drawn around a classic literature.
 In 2020, the city was decorated using the motifs from Pyotr Ilyich Tchaikovsky's The Nutcracker.
 In the year of 2021, the architects drew inspiration from Hans Christian Andersen's fairy tale The Snow Queen as well as the animation classic The Snow Queen from the Soviet Union.
 The fairy tale replica city will feature the houses of Kai and Gerda, the palace of the snow queen, an ice rink, and illumination.

+In June 2023, during the Wagner Group rebellion, forces of the Wagner Group took control of the military facilities in the city.
+Later they were confirmed to have taken the city itself.

+On the night of 27 October 2024, during the Russo-Ukrainian War, Ukraine launched a drone attack on two distilleries in Voronezh, distilleries that make rocket and aviation fuel and explosives.